mishamcfeat/MultinationalRetailDataCentralisation/README.md

 - `requirements.txt`: Lists all the Python dependencies for the project.

 ## Contributing
-We welcome contributions to this project.
 Please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.